ErikKalkoken/janice/README.md

 This app is currently under development.
 Use at your own risk.

+## Performance

+We tested JSON Viewer with large files.
+Here is what we found so far:

+- 350MB with 20M elements => works and uses about 6.5 GB RAM

 ## Attributions

 - [Json icons created by LAB Design Studio - Flaticon](https://www.flaticon.com/free-icons/json)